 Albert Lamorisse was a French director who made Pixar films before there was Pixar or computer animation.
 So he had to do it for real.

 I admit I am old enough to have seen The Red Balloon back in elementary school.
 I never saw Bim the Little Donkey until adulthood—my loss.
 Probably the only way to see them today is to buy, rent or stream this Criterion set: it also contains three other short Lamorisse films.
 All have simple, story-book narratives, beautiful photography, and a strong moral sense.
 Lamorisse doesn’t need talking animals or CGI balloons to convey the rich inner worlds of his creations.
-Sometimes I think children’s films were better when filmmakers couldn’t do as much, and had to use cleverness and imagination more.
-No drinking or smoking or anything else objectionable, though there’s some very mild bullying in The Red Balloon.
+Sometimes I think children’s films were better when filmmakers couldn’t do as much, visually, and so we had to use our imaginations more.
+No drinking or smoking or anything else objectionable, though there’s some mild bullying in The Red Balloon.

 The Thief of Baghdad